 On Monday and Tuesday, the coldest air of the season filtered all the way into central Florida, dropping overnight lows down to the 30’s in the region, while putting iguanas on alert in South Florida.

+The cold front, which is where most of the rain will be focused, will then sweep through central Florida Sunday morning.
+Behind that front will be cooler, drier air.
 Partly cloudy skies and a stray shower Sunday morning will become sunny by the afternoon, with a high temperature in the low 70s.

 Northwesterly winds may gust up to 15 mph at times, and that should continue during the game when it kicks off at 6:30 p.m.
 EST.